Last updated on October 25th, 2020 at 02:18 pm

 Ro, the parent company behind Rory, Roman, and Zero, aim to make “healthcare accessible, affordable, and maybe even enjoyable.”
 With Roman under its belt, we believe that Ro has what it takes to make Rory successful, and your menopause journey just a little bit easier.
 Their overall user experience and ease of purchase demystify menopause, so Rory is the winner in our court.

-Have you tried Rory or Gennev products?
+Have you tried either Rory or Gennev for menopause?
 We’d love to hear about your experience in the comments below!